-We primarily use a psychodynamic lens to understand and work with our clients through the psychological, emotional, and relational challenges they bring to therapy.
-Connected to the long tradition of psychoanalysis, psychodynamic perspectives are both a way to do therapy and a way to understand human nature and its relationship with our developmental, family, social, and historical context.
+At Fermata Psychotherapy, we primarily use a psychodynamic lens to understand and work with our clients and the psychological, emotional, and relational challenges they bring to therapy.
+Connected to the long tradition of psychoanalysis, psychodynamic perspectives are both a way to think about and practice psychotherapy, and a way to understand human nature and its relationship with our developmental, family, social, and historical context.

 What does this mean?

 At its core, this means that we believe that the experiences, thoughts, feelings, and behaviors that bring people to therapy have meaning.
-They are not “wrong” or “irrational,” but part of what makes us human, They can be meaningful vestiges from our past or valid attempts to cope with realities that are difficult to handle.
+Our experiences of anxiety or depression, our difficulties in relationships, our struggles with self-esteem - they are not “wrong” or “irrational,” but part of what makes us human, They can be meaningful vestiges from our past or valid attempts to cope with realities that are difficult to handle.
 This meaning is oftentimes unconscious, kept out of our awareness for different reasons.
 It can be rooted in old and deep traumas, internal conflicts, overwhelming losses, or unbearable wishes.

 Gaining awareness and insight are central parts of the process of psychodynamic therapy, but this approach is not focused on intellectual understanding.
-The complexity of our feelings and emotions, and the ability to experience them in the work with your therapist, is also a crucial component.
+Psychodynamic therapy recognizes and appreciates the depth of our feelings and emotions, the complexity of our inner world.
+A crucial component of the process often includes developing the ability to experience those feelings in the work with a psychodynamic therapist.
 We believe it is also very important to understand our experiences in the context beyond our immediate family, including other relationships, our family history, our community, and our culture.

 Therapy is a process of growing our awareness, understanding, and acceptance of meaning; of recognizing, as if with new eyes, what we thought we knew; of being able to think about what felt unthinkable; of making sense of our present in light of our past, so that we can live a future that feels more authentic and fulfilling.
 Therapy is not only about getting intellectual understanding or learning tools or skills but about processing emotions and feelings that have not found ways to be expressed.
 Therapy is, above all, an experience.

 Each treatment is different because each person is different.
 Therapy is a space where uncomfortable feelings can be shared, where all parts of you are welcomed.
-For this to happen, you and your therapist will create an environment that is non-judgmental, empathic, consistent, and safe.
+For this to happen, you and your therapist will, together, work towards create an environment that is non-judgmental, empathic, consistent, and safe.
+As trust develops, new layers of meaning can be found and new emotions experienced, leading to change and transformation from within.

 Banner photo credit: Ludde Lorentz